mattdwall100/server-lifecycle-manager/README.md

 | `POST` | `/services/{name}/stop` | Stop a service |

 FastAPI also provides generated OpenAPI documentation at `/docs`.

+## Status & known gaps

+Honest about where this sits — it's a working control plane with real edges to file down:

+- **No tests yet.** `tests/test_health.py` is an empty placeholder.
+The `pytest`/`pytest-cov` tooling below is configured and ready, but no cases are written.
+The monitor loops and the Docker-state → lifecycle-status mapping are the priorities to cover first.
+- **The API is unauthenticated.** A `SERVER_MANAGER_TOKEN` env var exists but is not yet enforced on requests, so anything that can reach port 9000 can start/stop services.
+Fine on a trusted LAN;
+  a token check is needed before exposing it more widely.
+- `deployment/systemd/server-manager.service` is currently an empty stub.

 ## Tools and Technologies